arthabus/DreamcastCdiTool/README.md

 Just launch launcher.bat script file under Windows to start the process.
 It will ask to pick CDI files to process.

-# Creating a compilation disc containing multiple games based on DreamOn Collection menu (or DP3 menu as an option)
+# Creating a multi game compilation disc

-To create compilation disc with multiple games start launcher.bat file.
-When CDI pick dialog appears just select multiple files at onece using CTRL/Shift keys.
+To create compilation disc launch the script and just pick several CDI files from the dialog using CTRL/Shift buttons.

 Almost done.

-While processing the CDI files the script will ask to enter a display name for every game selected (or just press Enter to use CDI file's name) as well as cover image to display in selection menu (or use "-silet" flag to skip both inputs)
+While processing the CDI files the script will ask to enter a display name for every game selected (or just press Enter to use CDI file's name) as well as a cover image to display in selection menu (or use "-silet" flag to skip both inputs)

-When creation finished the CDI image will contain the games picked before as well as selection menu to select the game from the list.
-Every game will be presented with the image and the name picked previously.
+All the games will be presented withing DreamOn Collection menu by default with the names and the images picked previously.
+It's possible to use a simple DP3 menu which sometimes works better for some games.
+Use -dp3 launch flag for this.

 # Burning

 Note.
 Test the final CDI image with Dreamcast emulator.
 If it can't boot a game (or ony game from multi game disc) it's very likely that the game won't boot with you Dreamcast as well unless emulator couldn't play the original CDI.

-Alcohol 120 works good to burn Data-Data CDI images for furhter use with Dreamcast console.
+Alcohol 120 works smooth to burn Data-Data CDI images for furhter use with Dreamcast console.

-After selecting a CDI image you Alcohol will sho sessions and tracks from disc.
-If it's in Data/Data it should contain only 2 sessions with 1 track each - session 1 track 1 is a big one (actual game data) and session 2 track 2 - a small one.
+After selecting a CDI image Alcohol will show sessions and tracks from the image.
+If it's in Data/Data it should contain only 2 sessions with 1 track each - "session 1 track 1" is a big one (actual game data) and "session 2 track 2" - a small one.

 Alcohol Settings for burning a dics: